dylanlott/vedh/.planning/STATE.md

 ### Blockers/Concerns

-Four open decisions carried forward unresolved (`status: open`).
+Three open decisions carried forward unresolved (`status: open`).
 Each is surfaced in its owning phase for `/gsd-discuss-phase` — do not pre-answer:

-- OPEN-1 (Phase 1, ACT-003): which public deck provider passes the one-day feasibility gate
 - OPEN-2 (Phase 2, ACT-005): guest expiry 24 hours or seven days; token stays 24h either way
 - OPEN-3 (Phase 2 ACT-004, revisited Phase 4 ACT-011): quiet beta desktop-only or a tablet breakpoint
 - OPEN-4 (Phase 4, ACT-012): operational surface for product-funnel queries pre-dashboard

+OPEN-1 (Phase 1, ACT-003) is resolved: the user selected Moxfield at the 01-07 D-14
+checkpoint, diverging from the feasibility spike's own Archidekt recommendation.
+This is not a fully closed matter, though: two implementation blockers remain before Moxfield can be enabled for real (authorization for `api.moxfield.com`; a captured, authorized sample response to build a real normalizer from) — see `docs/research/deck-provider-feasibility.md` section 5 and `.planning/phases/01-measured-deck-import-foundation/01-07-SUMMARY.md`.
+REQ-ACT-003 remains open in REQUIREMENTS.md pending those two blockers.

 Baseline is an existing working codebase at `main@ef2732a` (verified = HEAD at ingest).
 No greenfield scaffolding — this milestone changes the path to existing value.